SamZing777/myOnlineCinema/README.md

-# myOnlineCinema
+# My Online Cinema

-Web App for Movies and their short details, just to consume TMDB API
+__Web App for Movies and their short detail__.

+**Make sure you run with internet connection in order to view the rendered data from TMDB.**